Quantum Information Dimension and Geometric Entropy: Examples

-For example, one can verify that this procedure gives the expected results in the case of a uniform distribution.
-Calling $L[\gamma]$ the Fubini-Study length of the curve we have that $f_{unif}(s) = \frac{1}{L[\gamma]}$ and entropy $\log L[\gamma]$.
-It is worth noting that a most important property of this procedure is that it facilitates computing the entropy of a $1D$ distribution on $\gamma \in \mathbb{C}P^1$ by mapping it into the entropy of a continuous density on $[0,1]$.
-This amounts to defining $f$ as the continuous density that satisfies the following consistency constraint: For any arbitrary finite partitioning $[0,1]=\cup_{i}I_i$, that generate a partition of $\gamma$ into a set of $N$ adjacent curves, $\gamma = \cup_i \gamma_i$, where $\gamma_i = \gamma(I_i)$, the density $f$ is defined via the following chain of equalities:
+It is worth noting that a most important property of this procedure is that it facilitates computing the entropy of a 1D distribution on $\gamma \in \mathbb{C}P^1$ by mapping it to the entropy of a continuous density on $[0,1]$.
+This amounts to defining $f$ as the continuous density that satisfies the following consistency constraint: For any arbitrary finite partitioning $[0,1]=\cup_{i}I_i$ that generates a partition of $\gamma$ into a set $\gamma = \cup_i \gamma_i$ of $N$ adjacent curves $\gamma_i = \gamma(I_i)$, the density $f$ is defined via the following chain of equalities: